stricoff92/asset-aligner/README.md

 A tool for mapping relative coordinates to an asset.

- - Uses `localStorage` to save last executed configuration.
+ - Uses `localStorage` (zombie cookies) to save last executed configuration.

 ### Example config